raymondwang/Blackjack/Readme.md

 - Maybe a tutorial to show that name and bankroll can be set
 - Fix hover card name and value positions!
 - Could add some responsiveness for screen height
-- ~~Make Blackjack bars fill up in intervals~~
-  - Did this, but need to update point values to do this also--setInterval probably
 - Decide on a decent mouseover animation for Deal button that isn't tacky
 - Insurance?